 A clear essay or ArcGIS StoryMap which is well-evidenced and reaches a clear conclusion

-Submissions should not exceed 1000 words
+Submissions that do not exceed 1,000 words (excluding references)

-You should provide referenced sources of information and data
+Referenced sources of information and data

 Financial Times FT Free subscription for schools